ambadyanands/getting-started/README.md

 # Getting Started with Grey Hats

 Welcome to Grey Hats at Manoa.
-This document serves as a document for getting started as a member with Grey Hats.
+This serves as a document for getting started as a member with Grey Hats.

 ---